Logo

 Attalus I was offered and refused the kingship in favor of Seleucus III's younger brother Antiochus III the Great, who then made Achaeus governor of Seleucid Asia Minor north of the Taurus.

-The spoils from Oreus had been reserved for Sulpicius, who returned there, while Attalus I stayed to collect the spoils from Opus.
+The spoils from Oreus had been reserved for Sulpicius, who returned there, while Attalus I stayed to occupy and collect the spoils from Opus.

 Attalus I was included as an adscriptus on the side of Rome.